GuidovdRiet/data-science-iot/README.md

 ![UML Diagram](./assets/result.jpg)

 This project measures indoor air quality with an SGP-30 sensor.
 The data will be sent to ThingSpeak(thingspeak.com) to create insights in the air quality of the measured building.
 The measurement of this sensor is divided into four separate values.
+[Check the current air quality in my house.](https://thingspeak.com/channels/966551 "Check ThingSpeak")

 ### Volatile Organic Compounds (VOCs)